Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 5/31/2023 - Israel Velazquez
 Added a way to win and to lose, added several cheater methods that allow you to gain/lose money, increase/decrease the enemy spawn rate, and make the entire valid board filled with towers.
 I've also made the enemies scale with each passing round, increasing HP by 1 every 2nd round after round 2, and increasing speed based off of the amount of money the player has.
 I also added several get() methods to make our code more readable, and fixed the upgraded Towers to make sure to add the towers.

+6/1/2023 - Israel Velazquez
+Changed all of our direct variables to be accessor methods.
+Made it so winning doesn't just start the new round with round 10 enemies.
+Made the projectiles more accurate, and faster.
+Added comments to all of our methods

 info